stgordillo/spotify_2023_python_project/README.md

 The data provides information regarding song's various attributes, popularity, information and streaming stats in Spotify, Apple Music, Deeze, and Shazam.

 ## Analysis Report
 This section is a quick summary of my findings.
-You can find the full code and comments in the [Analysis].
+You can find the full code and comments in the [Analysis](https://github.com/stgordillo/spotify_2023_python_project/blob/main/ANALYSIS.py).

 ### Initial
 To start, there was a compatibility problem with the unicode in the csv, and so I had to change the encoding from UTF-8 using encoding="ISO-8859-1" for it to read it as Latin-1.